See how well you suit this job in Career Planner.

-Related degrees are available, for example Buckinghamshire New University offers a BA in Air Transport with Commercial Pilot Training but this degree is not essential to become an airline pilot and costs for the flight training are on top of the normal degree costs.
+Related degrees are available, for example Buckinghamshire New University offers a BA in Air Transport with Commercial Pilot Training, but this degree is not essential to become an airline pilot and costs for the flight training are on top of the normal degree costs.

 It is important when considering routes into the career, that you chose the right one for you.
-The two main ways to achieve an ATPL are via the following courses:
+The two main ways to achieve an ATPL are via the following paths:

 A full list of approved training providers can be found at CAA Approved Courses of Flight and Ground Training .